eagle-io/docs/source/topics/nodes/index.rst

 	|

-|icon-group| Group
+|icon-folder| Folder
-	Groups are simple nodes that provide structure to your Workspaces.
-You may choose to group content by geography or related purpose.
-Groups can be created inside Workspaces, Locations and other Groups.
+	Folders *(previously Groups)* are simple nodes that provide structure to your Workspaces.
+You may choose to group related content into folders by geography or related purpose.
+Folders can be created inside Workspaces, Locations and other Folders.

 .. only:: not latex